AP source: Trump to endorse GOP challenger to Cheney

 Her Cheyenne law firm touts its ties to Wyoming’s ranching industry and Hageman’s involvement in lawsuits over wolves reintroduced to Yellowstone National Park, grazing on U.S. Bureau of Land Management land and water rights, among other issues.

-She recently expressed support on Facebook for a new Texas law banning most abortions.
+She recently expressed support on Facebook for a new Texas law banning most abortions and has been a longtime cheerleader for the state’s coal mining industry.

+Possibly foreshadowing the congressional race ahead, Hageman was the first in her 2018 campaign to go negative, criticizing one opponent as “anti-coal” and “obsessed with so-called green energy.”

+Trump’s allies in Wyoming have been trying — unsuccessfully so far — to change state election law to allow for a runoff or ranked-choice voting system starting with next year’s primary.
+Such a big change would be costly and difficult to pull off by then, opponents of the changes say.

 Hageman didn’t return phone and social media messages seeking comment.